Volodymyr-M/docs/_tabs/tasks.md

 If at least one subtask of a summary task has **Estimate** checked, the summary task's duration is also marked as **Estimate** and thus also shows "**?**".

 Duration can be set in Hours, Days, Weeks or Months.
-By default "1 Day" means 8 hours, "1 Week" means 5 days (40 hours) and "1 Month" means 20 days and these defaults can be changed on **Advanced** tab of **Project Properties** dialog.
+By default, "1 Day" means 8 hours, "1 Week" means 5 days (40 hours) and "1 Month" means 20 days and these defaults can be changed on **Advanced** tab of **Project Properties** dialog.

 When you change resource assignments, work or duration, one of these is recalculated according to task's [Type](#type-and-effort-driven).